All images by DPReview

 Our test scene is designed to simulate a variety of textures, colors and detail types you’ll encounter in the real world.
 It also has two illumination modes to see the effect of different lighting conditions.

-There appears to be a (small) price to pay in terms of noise performance at higher ISOs, compared with both the Z7 II and its immediate rivals, but it’s only really visible in side-by-side comparisons, even at very high ISO settings.
+There appears to bein terms of noise performance at higher ISOs, compared with both the Z7 II and its immediate rivals, but it’s only really visible in side-by-side comparisons, even at .

-JPEG color looks good, with warmish caucasian skin-tones, pinks that skew closer to orange than magenta, and solid (not-too-green) yellows.
-Sharpening is less subtle than on the Sony, meaning the a1 ends up looking a touch more detailed.
-And, likewise, noise reduction at high ISOs can’t retain as much detail as the Sony.
+looks good, with warmish caucasian skin-tones, pinks that skew closer to orange than magenta, and solid (not-too-green) yellows. is less subtle than on the Sony, meaning the a1 ends up looking a touch more detailed.
+And, likewise, at high ISOs can’t retain as much detail as the Sony.
 Overall, the Z9 doesn’t fall too far behind the Z7 II and isn’t too far off the performance of the Sony a1.

 The slightly higher noise level we saw results in a slight reduction in dynamic range, compared with the Z7 II (and hence, with the a1).
 If you underexpose, to protect highlights, then pull the dark regions of the image up, you’ll encounter a little more noise, if you really push to the camera’s dynamic range limits.
 It’s not a major difference in noise, especially if you can make use of the camera’s ISO 64 setting, rather than the a1’s base ISO of 100.